-How to Know if Your Toenail Fungus is Dying
+How to Know if Toenail Fungus is Dying (2023)

-How to Know if Toenail Fungus is Dying
+How to Tell if Toenail Fungus Is Dying?

-You want to know how to tell if nail fungus is going away, but it might not always be initially apparent.
+You may wonder how to know if toenail fungus is dying, but the signs may not always be initially apparent.
 These types of infections can be difficult to treat, and they can take a long time.
-Depending on how bad the infection is, it might take from three to 18 months to clear up.
+Depending on how bad the infection is, it might take from 3 to 18 months to clear up.

 Regardless of the type of treatment you choose, whether you are using home remedies, over-the-counter antifungals, or a prescription from a doctor, it will take some time.
 When you are undergoing your treatment, you will want to pay close attention to your nails, so you can see when it starts to work. you will look for a new, healthy nail that is growing from the nailbed.
 You can also read our article about the best ways to get rid of your toenail fungus.